JimCui0508/3D-colon-segmentation-project/README.md

 *GMine Cooperation** - *"3D Convolutional Neural Network for colon Segmentation"*

-Gmine's gut segmentation project, which may be used for tumor prediction.
+Gmine's intestinal segmentation project, which may be used for tumor prediction.

 The dataset used is obtained from Academician Wang of Friendship Hospital.